Proma93/drf_learning/README.md

 ---
 ## Features

-- CRUD operations for Todo and TimingTodo
+- Implemented full CRUD operations for Todo and nested TimingTodo endpoints
-- Authentication: Token and Session Authentication
-- Permissions: Custom permissions enable controlled API access for both authenticated and unauthenticated users.
+- Token and Session Authentication with custom permissions for controlled API access
-- Throttling: Configured for both anonymous and authenticated users
+- Throttling configured for both anonymous and authenticated users to prevent abuse
-- Custom Pagination with limit-offset
+- Custom pagination using LimitOffsetPagination for flexible data access
-- DjangoFilterBackend and DRF's SearchFilter & OrderingFilter
+- Integrated filtering with DjangoFilterBackend, SearchFilter, and OrderingFilter
-- Nested endpoint for creating and managing TimingTodo for a specific Todo
+- Nested endpoints for managing TimingTodo objects under specific Todo resources
-- Integrated Swagger UI for interactive, developer-friendly API documentation and testing experience.
+- Swagger UI (drf-yasg) for interactive API documentation and developer testing
-- Containerized and published the application using Docker and Docker Hub, enabling consistent development, deployment, and one-command execution without local setup overhead.
+- Containerized with Docker and published to Docker Hub for seamless deployment
+- CI/CD pipeline built using GitHub Actions for automated build, test, and Docker push
+- One-command setup with docker-compose to run the full app with no local config

 ---